Jane Yandle: Taxidermy business

-The couple arrived in New Zealand in about 1866 on the SS Percy.
+The couple arrived in New Zealand in about 1866 on the SS Percy with their baby daughter, Polly.
 Jane Yandle gave birth to at least eight children, although not all of them survived to adulthood.

 In February 1866, a case of preserved American birds was exhibited by Mrs Yandle at the opening of the Library and Meeting Rooms of the Young Men's Christian Association.

 Jane presented a dabchick and two whalebirds to the Auckland Institute in 1870.
-Thomas Kirk paid £2 to Mrs Yandle for a tippet and muff made from kiwi feathers, on behalf of Sir James Hector who had commissioned the items.
+Thomas Kirk paid £2 to Mrs Yandle for a tippet and muff made from kiwi feathers, on behalf of Sir James Hector who had commissioned the items as she was the only professional taxidermist and furrier in the city.
 Te Papa Tongarewa holds a kiwi feather muff in its collection donated by Sir James Hector's daughter in 1948.
 In 1877, a rare white crane which had been shot by Mr H. McMurdo was sent to Mrs Yandle for stuffing.
 The Daily Southern Cross newspaper of 5 May 1875 noted that Mrs Yandle's shop contained a large glass case containing around 90 American birds, stuffed and mounted.
 The birds had been brought back from the US by Samuel Morrin, a Canadian-born entrepreneur who had settled in New Zealand.

 In the early 1870s, the Yandles were living at 18 Grey Street (now Greys Ave) in Auckland.
 While William worked variously as a furrier, taxidermist, dog breeder and butcher, Jane operated a furrier and taxidermist business at one time located in Queen Street, Auckland.
 William narrowly avoided bankruptcy on a number of occasions, and Jane, having revived the furrier and taxidermy part of the business, took over its management in 1877 in her own right.
 The Colonist recorded notes about a carriage wrapper made of pheasant skins by Mrs Yandle, who was described as a well-known local taxidermist.